 Proverbs 3:5-6 Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to Him, and He will make your paths straight.

 Genesis 50:20 You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.

 Instead of making ourselves sick with worry, lets make better use of our precious time, spending it in prayer and trusting our all powerful, all knowing Heavenly Father.
 The creator and sustainer of all, knows what’s best for us.
 We just need to trust Him.

 Romans 8:28 And we know that in all things God works for the good of those who love Him, who have been called according to His purpose.

-If you would like to accept Christ as your savior, pray: Dear God, I know I’m a sinner, and I ask for your forgiveness.
+Prayer for salvation: Dear God, I know I am a sinner, and I ask for your forgiveness.
 I believe Jesus Christ is Your Son.
 I believe that He died for my sin and that You raised Him to life.
 I want to trust Him as my Savior and follow Him as Lord, from this day forward.
 Guide my life and help me to do Your will.
 I pray this in the name of Jesus.
 Amen.